-Whether you take one course or become a major, whether your experience with computers is non-existent or extensive, you will learn, be challenged, and have fun.
+Whether you take one course or become a computer science major, whether your experience with computers is non-existent or extensive, you will learn, be challenged, and have fun.

 Our philosophy is to make our students experienced problem solvers, versed in theory and familiar with a variety of paradigms.
 Emphasis is placed on the ability to solve problems and think independently as well as on understanding the role of computer science in and amongst the liberal arts.

 Our computer science department offers you a thorough basis in the fundamentals of computer science and exciting opportunities to gain research experience with advanced technologies.
-The fundamentals include learning about data structures, computer architecture, software design, algorithms, programming languages and object-oriented programming.
-Through advanced work in computer science, you can learn about artificial intelligence, robotics, virtual reality, 3D graphics, digital signal processing, music perception and cognition modeling and computer-user interfaces for musical applications.
+The fundamentals include learning about data structures, computer architecture, software design, algorithms, programming languages, and object-oriented programming.
+Through advanced work in computer science, you can learn about artificial intelligence, robotics, virtual reality, 3D graphics, digital signal processing, music perception, algorithmic game theory, machine learning and bioinformatics.

 The computer science faculty members consider research through independent studies, honors studies and internships a priority because it allows students to immerse themselves in topics of interest, contributes to the advancement of the science and prepares for graduate studies and future employment.
-Students are required to perform at least two semesters of research to complete the major -- to see some of the possibilities for research click here.
+Students are required to perform at least two semesters of research to complete the major -- see some of the possibilities for research.